Musiik-fn/622-Final-Project/Task 2/Task2_Proposal.md

 $$\frac{\$ M_1 * p_1}{(1+d)^1} + \frac{\$ M_2 * p_2}{(1+d)^2} + \frac{\$ M_3 * p_3}{(1+d)^3} + \ldots$$

 where $p$ is the probability that a consumer will buy in a given time period (which in turn is derived from retention rate, $r$).
 Let's assume that there is a $0.9$ probability that a consumer will make a purchase in time period $t$, given that he bought in $t-1$.
-Thus, we can derivate the probabilities by:
+Thus, we can derive the probabilities by:

 $$p(1) = r(1) = 0.90$$
 $$p(2) = r(1)*r(2) = 0.9^2$$